-Ice cubes clinking in a glass seem to make certain beverages taste better, almost special.
-But there’s nothing special about taking your first sip to discover the ice smells and tastes bad.
+Ice cubes clinking in a glass seem to make certain beverages taste better.
+But there’s nothing special about taking your first sip and wondering, “Why does my ice taste bad?”
 We’ll review a range of reasons why your LG refrigerator ice tastes bad from tap water issues to old water filters.
 We’ll also discuss how to solve the problem so you can go back to enjoying a cold drink.

 LG Refrigerator Ice Tastes Bad?
 Here’s How to Freeze the Problem in Its Tracks